Cockade: Confederate States

 Echoing their use when Americans rebelled against Britain, cockades – usually made with blue ribbons and worn on clothing or hats – were widespread tokens of Southern support for secession preceding the American Civil War of 1861–1865.

 List of national cockades

 Cockade on the caps of certified persons serving in the pilot service of Russia, 1913.

 Carabinieri in full uniform at the military parade of the Festa della Repubblica of 2 June 2006.
 On their hat, under the coat of arms, is the cockade of Italy.

-Below is a list of national cockades (colors listed from center to ring):
+Below is a list of national and subnational cockades (colors listed from center to ring):